Jamcdonald120/Titancraft-Above-Wiki/Bosses/Beastmaster.md

 * "Ravagita": Small Ravagers that deal great knockback to anything they hit.
 * "Yeet Pig": Small Hoglins that launch whoever it hits several blocks in the air.
 * "Polar Fear": Small Polar Bears who chase and maul their targets.
-* Large fragile Axolotls that quickly approach their target and self destruct, like creepers.
+* "Creeperlotl": Large fragile Axolotls that quickly approach their target and self destruct, like creepers.
 * Large Armadillos that scurry towards their target and attack in rapid succession when near.
 * Small Sniffers that scurry towards their target and attack in rapid succession when near.